South Carolina Commercial Lease Agreement | PDF – MS Word

 - Gross – The tenant is only required to pay a one sum amount every month and the landlord takes the task of paying the expenses related to the property.

 The landlord may want to check the individual’s credit to make sure that he or she has the financial stability to make the business work and to pay rent on time.
-Especially if it is a new business, there is a personal guaranty on the last page of the contract that the tenant should sign so that if the entity fails, the landlord is still paid.
-Usually, there are thousands of dollars invested by the property owner to fit the space to the tenant’s liking, and if the lease terminates early, the landlord will have losses if payment stops.
+There is a personal guaranty on the last page of the contract that the tenant should sign so that if the entity fails, the landlord is still paid.
+Usually, there are thousands of dollars invested by the property owner to fit the space to the tenant’s liking.
+Therefore, the landlord should have assurances that they will not encounter financial loss due to making an agreement.